 Other Generic Machine Mats That I’ve Tried

-I’ve used the Nicapa cutting mats before with my Silhouette Cameo and they work wonderfully.
+I’ve used the Nicapa cutting mats before with my Silhouette Cameo and they work very well.
 Nicapa also makes mats that are styled after the Cricut cutting mats and they have a similar tri-pack of Cricut style cutting mats.
 Of course, these are generic, not the Cricut Brand.

 But as I mentioned, I decided to go for the cheapest and I settled on the CAREGY cutting mats.
 These were priced at $7.59 for the tri-pack and had just over 1200 reviews.